-Pursuant to paragraph I (B)(2) of the ABA “Criteria for Student Study at a Foreign Institution” (effective August 1, 2003), the University of New Mexico School of Law publishes this statement of the educational objectives it seeks to achieve in allowing students to study abroad for credit toward the J.D. degree.
+Pursuant to paragraph I (A)(3) of the ABA “Criteria for Accepting Credit for Student Study at a Foreign Institution” (effective March 15, 2014), the University of New Mexico School of Law publishes this statement of the educational objectives it seeks to achieve in allowing students to study abroad for credit toward the J.D. degree.

 The first objective is to afford our students an opportunity to be exposed to other legal systems and cultures, given the growing internationalization of law practice in the United States.
 The second objective is to prepare our students to represent clients from cultures and countries different from their own by enhancing their ability to communicate across cultures and/or in another language.